Using LegacyFlo you can backup email data from an IMAP account to a zipped EML file in your own AWS S3 bucket.

 A. Create an S3 bucket on AWS

-Create an S3 bucket in a supported region and allow list and write access to LegacyFlo.
+Create your S3 bucket in a supported region and allow list and write access to LegacyFlo.
 The steps for the same are given in the links below:

 - Get an AWS account.